Marchetz/MANTRA-CVPR20/README.md

     --visualize_dataset            The system saves (in *folder_test/dataset_train* and *folder_test/dataset_test*) all examples of dataset.
     --saved_memory                 The system chooses which memories will be used in evaluation.
-                                   If True, it will be loaded memories from *memories_path* folder.
+                                   If True, it will be loaded memories from 'memories_path' folder.
                                    If False, new memories will be generated. pairs of past-future will be decided by writing controller of model.
     --memories_path                This path will be used only if saved_memory flag is True.
     --withIRM                      The model generates predictions with/without Iterative Refinement Module.